 A Work Horse Versus A Thoroughbred

-A thoroughbred or race horse will be brilliant over the short distance, with it’s lightening speed, but that is about it really.
-Whereas a pack or work horse will display it’s quiet strength, it’s mental power, courage, perseverance, endurance, stamina and the ability to keep going regardless of setbacks.
+A thoroughbred or racehorse will be brilliant over the short distance, with it’s lightning speed, but that is about it really.
+Whereas a pack or workhorse will display its quiet strength, it’s mental power, courage, perseverance, endurance, stamina and the ability to keep going regardless of setbacks.

 I want to work with someone who I can ask the question, “Are you still here with me?” and they answer, “Yes I am.” instead of asking a question and receiving silence.

 I remember when I was a police cadet and we walked 40 miles over two days, camping in between.
 Initially we had heavy rucksacks, as we were carrying a lot of weight.
 Now initially all the others left me behind, but in the end, because of my endurance levels, I basically ran them all into the ground, they struggled to finish and I just kept on going like the energizer bunny.

 So the moral of the story is it doesn’t matter how you start that matters.
 It is all about how you finish.
 So finish strong my friends and win.
 It is not being a network marketing superstar that is important, it is about keeping going and chipping away at your business day after day.